Fixed-Asset-Ratio-Trading/fixed-ratio-trading/docs/api/A_FIXED_RATIO_TRADING_API.md

 Initializes the program's system state and main treasury.
 This is a one-time setup operation that creates the core infrastructure for the Fixed Ratio Trading system, including the main treasury that collects all protocol fees and the system state that tracks global configuration and pause status.

+The `admin_authority` parameter sets the account that will have control over system-wide operations such as pausing/unpausing the system and withdrawing treasury funds.
+This authority is separate from the program upgrade authority and can be configured to point to governance systems, multisigs, or other administrative structures.

 **Authority:** Program Upgrade Authority only
 **One-time operation:** Can only be called once
 **Compute Units:** 25,000 CUs maximum